 Just about any eating plan will feel optimal when you are losing weight; it is when you are trying to maintain an ideal weight that the sub-optimal plans always fail and start pushing you toward obesity or frailty, or else destroy your mood.
 You need to know what an optimal plate of food looks like and what really matters on it.
 Just eating what is supposed to be "healthy" is no match for actually determining what makes a detectable difference to your well-being.
 No MD or diet guru is going to do this for you, although they can offer clues where to look.

 To begin: Nonjudgmentally record everything you eat for a couple of weeks to establish a baseline.
 Make a change to see how you feel.
 If there is no improvement, revert.
 The best changes are those that actually teach you something, such as consistently eating too much carbohydrate within your calorie level and then consistently eating too little carbohydrate within your calorie level in quantities measured so that you know where the optimum is because you know how it feels above and below.
 For instance, too much protein gives me "morning breath," too little makes me weak.
-As you go through the nutrients, it's analogous to learning how to arrange the logs to get the biggest, longest-lasting fire with the least damage to the fireplace.
+As you go through the nutrients, it's analogous to learning how to arrange the logs in the fireplace to get the biggest, longest-lasting fire (with the least damage to the fireplace.
 Don't we want to feel good in this life?)

 Some of my musical compositions: